butterops/butterops.github.io/content/playbook/make-your-mvp/index.md

 ---
-title: "Software Delivery and Distribution"
+title: "What is an MVP?"
 description: ""
 lead: ""
 date: 2020-11-30T14:27:39+01:00